cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 # Origin and dimensions calculation

-Schematics Builder automatically calculates schematic boundaries.
+Schematic Builder automatically calculates schematic boundaries.
 If the lower-left corner of the compiled schematic isn't positioned at (0, 0), all block and connection positions of the schematic are shifted to compensate for the non-zero origin.
 Note that the adjusted position (0, 0) can be still left empty: